mikemiller35/pyTinifier/README.md

 ## Pre-Flight

+- `DBDB` Needs to be set, and it's assumed the DB is already created, so do a `CREATE DATABASE pytinifier;`
-Make sure you set your `FULL_URL` variable.
+- Make sure you set your `FULL_URL` variable.
 Example would be `https://pytinifier.herokuapp.com/`